simatalk/Simatalk.github.io/index.md

 # Announcements
 YO WE ADDED SHELL SHOCKERS, CHECK THE GAMES SECTION

+For ALL of the GBA games go to [https://jsemu2.github.io/gba](https://jsemu2.github.io/gba)

 New message encrypter/decrypter!
 Trade notes undetected.

 The proxy is up and working!